-The intro is the crowds introduction to the dancer.
+The intro is the crowd's introduction to the dancer.
 My stage name is 12play.
 The intro I have snippets from 2/3 of the R. Kelly's first 12 Play Albums; (XII play, TP2.com and TP3: Reloaded).
 The melody is synced in story mode with familiar quotes that gets the crowd reflecting about the infamous "King of R&B".

 Next is the walkout.
 The walkout in most urban dancer's mind set, is the most important part of the music mix.
-The walkout is a DJ or post production remake of a song that expresses the personality of the dancer or the theme that the dancer is trying to portray.
-A walkout can be any song in any genre and it can be as short as 90 seconds or as long as 8 minutes.
+The walkout is a DJ or postproduction remake of a song that expresses the personality of the dancer or the theme that the dancer is trying to portray.
+A walkout can be any song in any genre, and it can be as short as 90 seconds or as long as 8 minutes.

 Afterwards is the jam session.
 This is the party of the mix where are the upbeat music takes place.
 It can arrange from contemporary to retro music.
-The main key is that the tunes has to be relatable and instantly catchy to the audience's ear.
+The main key is that the tunes have to be relatable and instantly catchy to the audience's ear.